 Be sure that the area will be level before you start building your brick grill.
-Using a shovel to level out the dirt and then laying a concrete base will give you an area that will not shift much after it is built.
-Go down into the ground four to six inches.
-Once level, add cement and level again.
+Use a shovel to level out the dirt and then lay a concrete base.
+This will give you an area that will not shift after it is built.
+Dig 4 to 6 inches down.
+Once it is level, add cement and make sure it is level again.
 If you do not lay down a foundation for your brick grill, it may become unsettled later from water, heat, and cold.
 This can cause your bricks to crack, making the whole grill unstable.

 2. Fire-resistant Mortar

-When choosing the mortar for your project, you will want to choose a fire-resistant mortar.
-This type of mortar is best because you will be dealing with high temperatures while you cook and you will not want to take any chances of fire getting out of control.
+For this project, you must use a fire-resistant mortar.
+This type of mortar is best because you will be dealing with high temperatures while you cook and you will not want to take any chances of a fire getting out of control.

 3. Use a Ceramic-coated Grill Insert